 Students can train in behavioral neuroscience and neuroendocrinology, neurogenomics and genetics, neuroimmunology and cardiometabolic diseases, computational neuroscience, neuroethics, and primate behavior and cognition.
 Students can obtain training in a wide range of research methodologies, and have the opportunity to teach and attend journal clubs, seminars, and distinguished speaker series.

 - First-rate place for neuroscience

 Atlanta has a thriving Neuroscience community and an active Chapter of the Society for Neuroscience.
 In addition to the incredible amount of neuroscience research at GSU, there are opportunities for collaboration with researchers at Emory University, Georgia Tech, Morehouse School of Medicine, and the Centers for Disease Control (CDC).
-Neuroscience researchers from the major Atlanta universities are brought together through the Center for Behavioral Neuroscience (CBN).
-For additional reasons to select Atlanta as your next home, visit http://www.gsu.edu/atlanta.

-- Training provided in state-of-the-art facilities
+- Training provided in state-of-the-art research centers and facilities

-- Exceptional number of science education programs
+- Exceptional number of science education and outreach programs